What the Bible teaches about Adultery

 31 "It was also said, Whoever shall put away (G630 apolusee) his wife, let him give her a bill of divorce (G647 apostasion):

 Let me show you how Matthew 5:32 might look in today's standard English based on what the Greek actually says:

 32 "But I say to you that whoever shall separate from his wife, except for the cause of fornication, causes her to commit adultery.
-And whoever shall marry her who is not divorced, but only separated commits adultery."
+And whoever shall marry her who is only separated commits adultery."

 The only times that a writ or bill of divorce was not required was when the marriage was broken by adultery or when God did not consider the marriage valid.
 Here are a couple examples of invalid marriages before God.
 There are more.

 Ezra said they were "chief in this trespass".
 What was this trespass?
-It is against God's law to mix or mingle with other people.
-In Exodus 20:14 when it says, "Thou shalt not commit adultery" (adulteration) it also includes the mixing of cloth, farm animals, agriculteral seed (hybrydization) and the seed of men.
+It is against God's law to mix or mingle with other peoples.
+In Exodus 20:14 when it says, "Thou shalt not commit adultery" (adulteration) it also includes the mixing of cloth, farm animals, agricultural seed (hybridization) and the seed of men.
 The seventh commandment has a much broader meaning than most people today remember.
 Your great grandparents may have known this truth.
 As you can see Jude mentions this as well in the phrase, "going away after other flesh".

 Due to some email I must add that a husband giving permission to another man to adulterate, mix seed, with his wife does not negate the command.
 Giving permission is an aspect that you can not find in scripture!
 I was very surprised to receive an email suggesting such wickedness!